TrDA-hab/Projects/DC_motor/README.md

 ### Video of the driver's work:
  - https://youtu.be/e9kBO-Brymo

+### Note:
+ - you can control the RPM of the DC motor !

 ### How to use it:
  - You must add support for Shutter in my_user_config.h file.